openthc/api/README.md

 The documentation has been createded using a combination of [Asciidoc](http://asciidoc.org) and [Swagger](https://swagger.io).

-Asciidoc is in ./doc, Swagger sources are in ./swagger
+Asciidoc is in [./doc], Swagger sources are in [./swagger]

 	make docs

+We've been using Asciidoctor over Asciidoc for generating the outputs.
+Our Makefile supports both, but one, or the other may be missing features (such as PlantUML).

 ## JSON Schema